eth-protocol-fellows/protocol-studies/notes/wiki_contributors_meeting/2024-05-02_release_plan.md

 - Mario: I would suggest checking with Angus.
 He worked on networking and consensus and spent a lot of time on dev-p2p.
 - Hopinheimer: Sure.
 I'll ping him.
 - Kira: Prysm has a really cool search bar.
 Can we have something similar I worked on?
 - Mario: We always had a search bar.
 With the new UI, it's improved.
 If there's nothing else, I think we're ready to share it!
-Feel free to share the wiki publically.
+Feel free to share the wiki publicly.
 With EPF starting soon, I think the wiki should serve as a good learning resource.
 Also, should we version releases?
 We want to offer people more stable content and maybe archive it.
 Thoughts?
 - Rahul: We could semver it.
 - Gorondan: Maybe we should do bi-weekly updates until it's mature, then after 1.0, we could version it.
 - Mario: I think most changes are behind us, so it makes sense to somehow track changes.
 Two weeks seems like a big window.
 I think we should do a weekly release.